RIOT-OS/RIOT/cpu/esp8266/README.md

 The hardware implementation of ESP8266 PWM supports only frequencies as power of two.
 Therefore, a **software implementation** of **one PWM device** (```PWM_DEV(0)```) with up to **8 PWM channels** (```PWM_CHANNEL_NUM_MAX```) is used.

-@note The minimum PWM period that can be realized with this software implementation is 10 us or 100.000 PWM clock cycles per second.
+**Please note:** The minimum PWM period that can be realized with this software implementation is 10 us or 100.000 PWM clock cycles per second.
 Therefore, the product of frequency and resolution should not be greater than 100.000.
 Otherwise the frequency is scaled down automatically.

 GPIOs that can be used as channels of the PWM device ```PWM_DEV(0)``` are defined by ```PWM0_CHANNEL_GPIOS```.
 By default, GPIOs 2, 4 and 5 are defined as PWM channels.
 As long as these channels are not started with function ```pwm_set```, they can be used as normal GPIOs for other purposes.